 When it becomes probable that the carrying amount of an asset will be recovered from sale rather than through continued use, it is immediately revalued and reclassified as an Asset Held for Sale.
-The asset is then carried at fair value less costs to sell.
+The asset is then carried at the lower of that value and current value less costs to sell.